MrfksIv/androidFastTrack_Project1/README.md

 `private final static String API_KEY = "[API-KEY-KEY-HERE]";`

-so that API_KEY is set to your API key.
+so that API_KEY is set to your API key

+#HAHAHAHAHA